 - 2. Enter the following information in the appropriate field.
-A definition of each of the required fields follows. - Country Code Enter a two-letter combination code to indicate the specific country in which the certificate will be used.
-For instance, type "US" to indicate United States. - Province Name Enter the local administrative region. - City Name Enter other geographical information. - Common Name Indicate the name of the person or other entity that the certificate identifies (often used to identify the website). - Organization Name Enter the name of the organization to which the entity identified in Common Name belongs. - Organization Unit Name Enter the name of the organizational unit to which the entity identified in the Common Name field belongs. - Email Address Enter the email address of the person responsible for maintaining the certificate. - 3.
+A definition of each of the required fields follows. - Country Code Enter a two-letter combination code to indicate the specific country in which

+- Province Name Enter the local administrative region. - City Name Enter other geographical information. - Common Name Indicate the name of the person or other entity that the certificate identifies (often used to identify the website). - Organization Name Enter the name of the organization to which the entity identified in Common Name belongs. - Organization Unit Name Enter the name of the organizational unit to which the entity identified in the Common Name field belongs. - Email Address Enter the email address of the person responsible for maintaining the certificate. - 3.
 Click Generate Certificate to save the certificate request after completion.
 The details are displayed in the Certificate Information section that opens on the SSL screen.